Translate Dutch to Vietnamese

 Export files ready for YouTube, training portals, and social platforms

 Vietnam’s digital audience watches video every day across YouTube, Facebook, and mobile platforms.
-Without subtitles or localised audio, viewers are more likely to leave.
+Without subtitles or localized audio, viewers are more likely to leave.

 Viewer retention and watch time